-There are no new accounting standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning April 1, 2016 that would be expected to have a material impact on the Fund
+There are no standards, amendments to standards or interpretations that are effective for annual periods beginning after April 1, 2019 that have a material effect on the financial statements of the Fund.

-(b) Recently issued accounting standards not yet adopted
+(b) Recently issued standards and amendments not yet adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after April 1, 2016, and have not been applied in preparing these financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after April 1, 2020 and have not been applied in the preparation of these financial statements.
 None of these are expected to have a material effect on the financial statements of the Fund.